Sendrowski/fastDFE/README.md

 [![Documentation Status](https://readthedocs.org/projects/fastdfe/badge/?version=latest)](https://fastdfe.readthedocs.io/en/latest/?badge=latest)
 [![PyPI version](https://badge.fury.io/py/fastdfe.svg)](https://badge.fury.io/py/fastdfe)

-fastDFE is a new package designed for inferring the distribution of fitness effects (DFE) from site-frequency spectra (SFS).
-As it is currently in its beta phase, we are continuously working to improve and refine its features.
+fastDFE is a package for fast, flexible, and hierarchical inference of the distribution of fitness effects (DFE) from site frequency spectra (SFS).
+Please note that fastDFE is currently in its beta phase.

 Please see the [documentation](https://fastdfe.readthedocs.io/en/latest/) for all the details.